Civil Rights Protection

 The Director of the Public Works Department will investigate complaints received no more than 180 days after the alleged incident.
 The department will process complaints that are complete.

-Once the complaint is received, it will be reviewed to determine if it within the department’s jurisdiction.
-The complainant will receive an acknowledgement letter informing her/him whether the complaint will be investigated.
+Once the complaint is received, it will be reviewed to determine if it is within the department’s jurisdiction.
+The complainant will receive an acknowledgment letter informing her/him whether the complaint will be investigated.

 Notifying the Public of Rights under Title VI

-- Plumas County operates its programs and services without regard to race, color, and national origin in accordance with Title VI of the Civil Rights Act.
+- Plumas County operates its programs and services without regard to race, color, and national origin by Title VI of the Civil Rights Act.
 Any person who believes she or he has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with Plumas County.